Pulsed interaction signals as a route to biological pattern formation

-Our findings are of relevance in situations, from chemistry to ecology, in which interactions between the elementary entities can be mediated by short and fast pulses compared to reaction processes.
+Our findings are of relevance in situations, from chemistry to ecology, in which interactions between the entities are mediated by pulses that are short and fast compared to reaction processes.
 More broadly, they stress crucial channels through which environment and individual-level behavior can control system spatial organization~\cite{fagan}.
-Further extension to aim concrete problems should include realistic features such as: state-dependent signal emission~\cite{ojalvo2017,jordi2013}, that accounts for individuals response to attacks; multi-signal mediation or situations where the signal establishes different ecological interactions, for instance~\cite{smith2003animal}.
-Lastly, it is worth to mention that recent advances in synthetic experimental setups~\cite{karig2018stochastic} are potential platforms to test our model prediction.

-\textit{Acknowledgements.---} We acknowledge Ricardo Martinez-Garcia for a critical reading of the manuscript.
+For example, our approach can be extended to cases in which signals regulate individual mobility~\cite{zinati2022stochastic,grimaPRL}, a mediation that has already shown to be relevant for population survival and spatial patterns~\cite{lewis2007,giuggioli2011animal}.
+Developmental programs can also explore these channels to engineer specific morphologies~\cite{karig2018stochastic,grimaCurrent}.
+Further extension aiming at concrete problems should include realistic features such as: state-dependent signal emissions~\cite{ojalvo2017,jordi2013} accounting for individuals response to attacks; memory~\cite{potts2016memory}; persistence~\cite{giuggioli2011animal}; and multi-signal mediation where signals establish a set of distinct biochemical interactions~\cite{smith2003animal}. \textit{Acknowledgements.---} We acknowledge Ricardo Martinez-Garcia for a critical reading of the manuscript.
 This work has been supported by the Severo Ochoa and Maria de Maeztu Program for Centers and Units of Excellence in R\&D, grant MDM-2017-0711 funded by MCIN/AEI/10.13039/501100011033.

 \tolerance=1 \emergencystretch=\maxdimen \hyphenpenalty=10000 \hbadness=10000 {S\arabic{equation}} {S\arabic{figure}}

 \onecolumngrid

 {Instituto de F\'{\i}sica Interdisciplinar y Sistemas Complejos (IFISC), CSIC-UIB, Campus Universitat de les Illes Balears, 07122, Palma de Mallorca, Spain}